-Definition of Merit Good:
+Definition of Merit Good

-A merit good has two characteristic:
+A merit good has two characteristics:

-- Usually these goods have positive externalities.
+- Usually, these goods also have a positive externality.

-Therefore in a free market there will be under consumption of merit goods.
+Therefore in a free market, there will be under consumption of merit goods.

-Examples of Merit Goods:
+Examples of Merit Goods

 - Museums – the educational benefit of museums.

-A demerit goods has two characteristics:
+A demerit good has two characteristics:

 - A good which harms the consumer.
 For example, people don’t realise or ignore the costs of doing something e.g. smoking, drugs.

-Therefore in a free market there will be over consumption of these goods.
+Therefore in a free market, there will be over consumption of these goods.